vedph/cadmus-bricks-shell-v2/README.md

 Then, the code for each library has been imported except for their module, and each component or directive has been refactored for standalone.
 Also, `@myrmidon` peer dependencies have been explicitly added to those libraries implying them.

 ## History

+### 7.0.1

+- 2024-12-02: ⚠️ replaced `@myrmidon/ng-tools` and `@myrmidon/ng-mat-tools` with `@myrmidon/ngx-tools` and `@myrmidon/ngx-mat-tools`.
+These are the standalone versions of the older libraries, so you must update your dependencies and references when upgrading.

 ### 6.0.1